czyzby/gdx-lml/README.md

 ##GDX
 These packages depend on LibGDX and are the core of this library.
 - **GdxUtilities**: generic application utilities that were hard to classify.
-If you're sick of manually glClearing, putting screen width and height into vector or checking if application has the correct type, you will like this class.
+If you're sick of manually glClearing, putting screen width and height/input data into vector or checking if application has the correct type, you will like this class.
 - **AbstractApplicationListener**: ApplicationAdapter replacement with render implementation that will clear the screen with black color and call abstract `render(float deltaTime)` method that you're forced to override (which any sensible graphical application should override anyway).
 Aims to reduce boilerplate code a little and let you focus on the game logic rather than OpenGL calls.

 ###Assets